 What did I use?

-I thought I could use socket.io to create “a communication channel” between the two PCs in the LAN area of my house (to do that I had to use also a nodejs version of the socket.io-client) and develop a client and server script with node: the first would have captured all the key presses of the only available keyboard while the server would have received it to simulate the keydown on the Operating System.
+I thought I could use socket.io to create "a communication channel" between the two PCs in the LAN area of my house (to do that I had to use also a nodejs version of the socket.io-client) and develop a client and server script with node: the first would have captured all the key presses of the only available keyboard while the server would have received it to simulate the keydown on the Operating System.
 To capture the key presses I used keypress and to simulate them robotjs.
-Lastly I used the famous commander.js to handle ia fancy way the command options when calling StreamKey.
+Lastly, I used the famous commander.js to handle the command options in a fancy way when calling StreamKey.

 Unluckily nothing's perfect and there are some problems with robotjs: the lib I used to simulate the keydown.